GGROM1/schemantic/README.md

 - 🔧 **Zero Configuration** - Works out of the box with FastAPI applications
 - 🎯 **Fully Typed** - Generates comprehensive TypeScript types with no `any` types
-- 🧩 **Modular Architecture** - Extensible plugin system for custom generators
+- 🧩 **Modular Architecture** - Extensible plugin system with advanced features like performance monitoring, request deduplication, and branded types
 - 🚀 **Fast & Efficient** - Optimized for large schemas and complex APIs
 - 📦 **Multiple Outputs** - Types, API clients, React hooks, and more
 - 🔍 **Schema Validation** - Built-in OpenAPI schema validation